stevenliu216/challenges/docs/challenge5.md

 p (float): probability of making a shot, range 0 to 1

 ### Return values
-game (int): the game number with the higher chance of winning
+game (int): the game number with the higher chance of winning, if they have the same probability return 0.

 ### Example
 ##### Sample Input
     0.9

 ##### Sample Output
-    1
+    2

 ### Explanation
-With probability p = 0.9, you have a better chance of winning by playing Game 1.
+With probability p = 0.9, you have a better chance of winning by playing Game 2.